radareorg/radare2/README.md

 ## Installation

 * r2 can be installed from `git` or via `pip` using `r2env`.
-* Default installation uses symlinks and acr + make on UNIX systems
+* Run `sys/install.sh` for the default acr+make+symlink installation
+* meson/ninja (muon/samu also works) and make builds are supported.
-* Windows builds can be done with msvc (meson+vs|ninja) or sys/mingw32.sh
+* Windows builds require meson and msvc or mingw as compilers
 * To uninstall the current build of r2 run `make uninstall`
 * To uninstall ALL the system installations of r2 do: `sudo make purge`